emiliano-maggioni/react_pw-manager/README.md

 - /views folder contains the 3 views of this applications.<br />
 <br />

-This excercise is done with ReactJS, Typescript for the type management and to detect errors easily at the time of development (pre-compilation).
+This excercise is done with ReactJS, Typescript for the type management and to detect errors easily at the time of development (pre-compilation).<br />
-I used styled components, putting the style components in separate files for a better organization, Material UI for the icons and some elements (like the page steps component) for the form i've used react-hook-form, with Material UI (for the single inputs).
-The routing is done with react-router-dom.
+I used styled components, putting the style components in separate files for a better organization, Material UI for the icons and some elements (like the page steps component)and for the form i've used react-hook-form, with Material UI (for the single inputs).
+The routing is done with react-router-dom.<br />
-The tests are done with jest library, i've tested component like TitleBar, Button and Loader.
+The tests are done with jest library, i've tested component like TitleBar, Button and Loader.<br />

 <br />